jpicht/go-netns/README.md

 # Wrapper for the `setns` syscall

-A very simple wrapper library to open a listening socket inside a network namespace by PID or docker container ID.
+A very simple wrapper library to run code in a network namespace, for example to open a listening socket.